harrietrc/loadimpact-docs/jekyll/_li3/user-scenarios-scripting-examples/delays-between-requests-sleep-time.md

 ---
 layout: classic-docs
-title: Load Impact 3.0 - Using client.sleep() to add delays between requests
+title: Using client.sleep() to add delays between requests
 description: Explanation of client.sleep() and why it's important to include in your load scripts
 permalink: /3.0/delays-between-requests-sleep-time
 categories: [user-scenario-scripting-examples]